feel1775/bcr/README.md

 # bcr
-Business Card Recognition with Google Vison and ETRI Open API on Google App Engine
+Business Card Recognizer using Google Vison and ETRI Open API on Google App Engine.
+This recognizer is serviced for KakaoTalk Yellow ID.